 1 The greatest miracle of the establishment of the State of Israel, Rav Tzvi Yehudah taught, was not the military victory of a fledgling state over the armies of five enemy countries.
 It was the remarkable courage to make that fateful decision and announce the establishment of an independent state.

-One member of the cabinet, Moshe Sharett, recorded his emotions that day.
+One member of the cabinet, Moshe Sharett, recorded his intense emotions that day.

-“There was a sense of excitement together with a clear premonition of danger, such as one might feel while standing on a cliff, ready to leap into a yawning chasm.
-We felt as though we stood on a very high crest, where roaring winds were brewing about us, and that we had to stand fast.”
+“There was a sense of excitement combined with a stark premonition of danger, such as one might feel while standing on the edge of a precipice, poised to leap into a yawning abyss.
+We felt as though we were standing on a high crest, where roaring winds were brewing about us, and we needed to stand fast.”

 This courageous decision, Rav Tzvi Yehudah wrote, was the true miracle of Yom HaAtzma'ut.
 The spirit of valor is a miracle from above, an inspired inner drive spurring one to rise to the pressing needs of the hour.

-2 Rav Tzvi Yehudah’s outlook follows Maimonides’ opinion that the Messianic Era is not an era of supernatural miracles, and only differs from the present in Israel’s independence “from the rule of foreign powers” (Mishneh Torah, Laws of Kings 12:2, based on the Talmudic dictum in Berakhot 34b).
+2 Rav Tzvi Yehudah’s outlook follows Maimonides’ opinion that the Messianic Era is not an era of supernatural miracles; it differs from the present era only in Israel’s sovereignty and independence “from the rule of foreign powers” (Mishneh Torah, Laws of Kings 12:2, based on the Talmudic dictum in Berakhot 34b).